jakecush1/Sleep-web/Sleep Quality and Environment.md

 # Mattress Firmness
 Mattress architecture is serous business!
 Hu et al. [The Effect of Mattress Firmness on Sleep Architecture and PSG Characteristics](https://pmc.ncbi.nlm.nih.gov/articles/PMC12071755/) compares the sleep outcomes of soft, medium, and firm mattresses using [[Measures of Sleep Quality#Polysomnography|polysomnography]].
 Beyond the means of measurement, this does not have much to do with computers.

-# Familiarity
-Again, not so related to computers so idk about this one.
-It'd be fun to know through!